 It’s been pretty wild lately in the shotgun shell market.
 We’ve previously reported on Flower Shells, the shotgun shells that you can use to plant seeds, but Season Shot is a whole ‘nother ball game.

 How It Works1.
 Load Season Shot like any other shotgun shell, and proceed to harvest a bird or two.
 2. Forget about removing shot, and prepare the entire bird with the meltable pellets still inside.
-3. Enjoy the preserved time and meat instead of busting teeth or wasting edible parts.

 Just as the name implies, Season Shot uses high-density spice balls instead of steel pellets.
 They are wrapped inside an edible casing, and claim to be just as lethal as regular buckshot, with a range of around 45 yards.

 The spice balls melt during cooking, preventing the need for any extensive cleaning or dissecting to rid the game meat of steel.
 No more biting down on metal while you’re trying to enjoy your harvest.
 An entire bird can be cooked, without the extra time involved in splitting the breast or otherwise manhandling the meat.

 Meant for most game birds, Season Shot is predictably headed for some recognition amongst the hunting chefs concerned about the the journey from trigger pull to dinner plate.

 Brett Holm is the founder and creator of Season Shot, and though the company isn’t quite ready for large-scale production, research and development has proven successful.

 Here’s what Holm has to say on the company’s website about how the concept was started: